huntma/hunthugo/content/post/webeasy.md

 ### Get Bootstrap

-Bootstrap is CSS.
+Bootstrap is premade CSS.
 The best feature is they make your website display properly on different device sizes.

-Add this to head
+Add the following code inside the `<head>` tags.
 ~~~html
 <head>
 	<meta charset="utf-8">